-Analysis of the resident workers (Mining) age structure of Cairns in 2016 compared to Queensland shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a similar proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (Mining) age structure of Cairns in 2016 compared to Queensland shows that there was a higher proportion of persons in the younger age groups (15 to 44 years) as well as a lower proportion of persons in the older age groups (45 years and over).

-The major differences between the resident workers (Mining) age structure of Cairns and Queensland were:
+The major difference between the resident workers age structure of Cairns and Queensland is:

 From 2011 to 2016, Cairns's resident workers (Mining) population increased by 54 people (5.5%).
 This represents an average annual change of 1.07% per year over the period.

-The largest change in the resident workers (Mining) age structure in Cairns between 2011 and 2016 was in the age group:
+The largest changes in the resident workers age structure in Cairns between 2011 and 2016 were in the age groups: